Planner inputs: Performance anchors

 They matter, but most users should not start by hand-tuning them.

-On your first pass:
+On the first pass:

-• leave E0 on its default
+• leave E0 at the default value

-• leave hrS0 on its default
+• leave hrS0 at the derived default value

 S0